Road Trips: Staying Safe While Traveling

 If you ever have vehicle problems, there are a few safety tips to keep in mind.
 If you can't safely get your vehicle onto the shoulder of the highway, turn on emergency lights, exit the vehicle as soon as it's safe, and stand a out of harm's way while calling for help.
 Approaching vehicles may not be able to tell your vehicle isn't moving until it's too late, so standing away from the vehicle is the best course of action while help is on the way.

 When traveling by vehicle, if you have car trouble you can find yourself stranded along side the road.
 If you have a cell phone, stay in your locked vehicle until help arrives.
-If a well-meaning stranger stops to render assistance, remain in your locked vehicle, Stay in Car to Call for Help roll down the window just far enough to speak to the person, and say the police are on the way.
+If a well-meaning stranger stops to render assistance, remain in your locked vehicle, roll down the window just far enough to speak to the person, and say the police are on the way.
 You can't be too trusting when stranded alongside the road or when you find yourself in any other vulnerable situation.

 If you don't have a cell phone, walk a safe distance away from the highway to the nearest public phone, or allow someone to call for help while remaining within the safety of your vehicle.
 If at any time you feel threatened, rapidly honk your horn and flash your lights to attract attention and to scare away those with bad intentions.